The Right Honourable: Caribbean

+Antigua and Barbuda

+In Antigua and Barbuda, governors-general, former governors-general, prime ministers upon the commencement of their fourth term in office, and former prime ministers who have served at least four terms are styled The Right Honourable for life.
+The governor-general may also on the advice of the prime minister authorize former prime ministers and other distinguished persons to hold the title for life.

 Malaysia

-In Malaysia, only the Prime Minister, his or her deputy, four judges of the Federal Court (Note: The four judges are the Chief Justice, the President of the Court of Appeal, and the Chief Judges of the High Court in Malaya and the High Court in Sabah and Sarawak) and MPs who are titled Tun are styled as Right Honourable (Malay: Yang Amat Berhormat, Yang Amat Arif for judges) at the federal level.
-For the state level, all the Menteris Besar, Chief Ministers and Premier along with their deputies are also styled Right Honourable.
+In Malaysia, only the prime minister, his or her deputy, four judges of the Federal Court (Note: The four judges are the chief justice, the president of the Court of Appeal, and the chief judges of the High Court in Malaya and the High Court in Sabah and Sarawak) and MPs who are titled Tun are styled as Right Honourable (Malay: Yang Amat Berhormat, Yang Amat Arif for judges) at the federal level.
+For the state level, all the Menteris Besar, chief ministers and premier along with their deputies are also styled Right Honourable.

 Nepal

 In Nepal, the president, vice president speaker of the House of Representatives, prime minister and chief justice are formally styled Right Honourable (सम्माननीय).
-Ministers, members of parliament (Lower and Upper Houses and provincial parliaments) and Chief ministers of provinces are styled "Honourable" only.
+Ministers, members of parliament (Lower and Upper Houses and provincial parliaments) and chief ministers of provinces are styled "Honourable" only.
 It is usually joked during informal discussions about the use of the word "Honourable" to differentiate senior and less senior government dignitories.
 It can also be spelled in English as The Rt.
 Hon’ble.